 As one can comprehend from the aforementioned points, the first medieval knight was not really the lord who dabbled in opulent affairs.
 On the contrary, he was of ‘relatively’ lower social status (though always a free man) who was brought forth to the political world because of his military prowess.
 Now by 12th century AD, the changes in feudal landscape had made sure that the medieval knight became a member of the upper society strata (in a hierarchy-based ambit) – though his economical means were not always mirrored by his superior status.
 Simply put, a knight’s property was till far lesser than the court nobles and monarchs, while the cost of arms and armor were also very high.

 As a result, the intricate armor systems (and even ritzy dresses) were rather passed down from generations, as opposed to newer ‘models’ crafted on the whim of the medieval knight.
 On the other hand, the higher nobles and members of the royal households could still flaunt their ‘latest’ designs in both armors and apparel.
 This created a confused scope for chroniclers, with anachronistic armor styles overlapping certain periods.
-Furthermore, to keep up with the latest fashion or even technological edge, many medieval knights had to modify their armor over time – like the attachment of internal coifs to mail shirts.
+Furthermore, to keep up with the latest fashion or even technological edge, many knights of the middle ages had to modify their armor over time – like the attachment of internal coifs to mail shirts.

 5) Writing, music and weapons –

 Much like the Spartan agoge, there was a process to becoming a medieval knight.
-By 13th century, such a procedure became more uniform throughout Europe, with the 8 year boy (of noble lineage) being sent away to the household of the lord.
+By 13th century, such a procedure became more uniform throughout Europe, with the eight-year boy (of noble lineage) being sent away to the household of the lord.
 Here he became a page, thus basically taking up the role of a servant boy who ran errands.
 At the same time, he was given lessons in writing, music and handling of basic weapons.
 The latter part was adopted through various games and competitions that encouraged the boy to take up arms and maneuver them.

 By the age of 14, the boy was expected to become a sturdily built teenager with a propensity for loyalty and martial discipline.
 During this period, his rank was upgraded to a squire, which made him responsible for looking after the arms, armor and equipment of his superior knight (each squire was usually allotted to a specific medieval knight).
 Suffice it to say, the squire’s training also became more rigorous, with more focus on rules of tactics for horse mounted combat; and as a result even injuries became commonplace.
 Furthermore, some squires were also expected to hold their own in actual battlefields – which made their training dangerous while keeping up the spirit of ‘adventure’.